I’ve never had a fellow believer come to me with this prayer request.

-I believe that your attitude during seasons of suffering has a direct impact upon both the severity and the length of your trying times.
+I believe that your attitude during seasons of suffering directly impacts both the severity and the length of your trying times.

 Let’s pause for a moment.
 Click the link and take a reading from 1 Peter 2:20-23.

 Peter reminds us that Christ, “leaving us an example… committed Himself to Him who judges righteously.”
-We must continue to trust God, who does all things right and never makes a mistake.
+We must continue to trust God, who does everything right and never makes mistakes.
 His care is constant, and His perfect will shall prevail.

 The sweet psalmist of Israel, David, also has something to add.
 “The Lord also will be a refuge for the oppressed, A refuge in times of trouble.
 And those who know Your name will put their trust in You; For You, Lord, have not forsaken those who seek You” (Psalm 9:9-10).